 Meanwhile, Overwolf has mentioned some of the steps they’ve taken so far for this.
 Overwolf has released an update to their games list to change the way the Overwolf overlay works and will no longer trigger a ban from Activision while using Windows 11.
 It’s also worth noting that within the 24 hours following this change, the Overwolf team didn’t have any new ban reports so far.

 Still, they’re working closely with the very top levels at Activision, and they’ll do utmost whatever they can to help those players whose accounts have been banned permanently.
 Although there is no promise that it’ll work, they’ll try their best out of it.

-It’s also needless to say that as the issue has been officially acknowledged, Activision might lift up its ban from the standard accounts that are innocent of using Windows 11.
-But this is already made some PC users and Call of Duty players worried that what will happen in the Call of Duty Vanguard’s upcoming anti-cheat system RICOCHET that will offer a kernel-level security measurement (integrated with Warzone).
+It’s also needless to say that as the issue has been officially acknowledged, Activision might lift up its ban on the standard accounts that are innocent of using Windows 11.
+But this is already made some PC users and Call of Duty players worried about what will happen in the Call of Duty Vanguard’s upcoming anti-cheat system RICOCHET which will offer a kernel-level security measurement (integrated with Warzone).

 Well, we’ll have to wait for that.
-But one thing we should recommend to our readers is not to use Overwolf as of now with the Call of Duty titles on Windows 11 until the problem has been fixed completely.
-We presume that playing the game normally on Windows 11 won’t cause any issues whatsoever.
+But one thing we should recommend to our readers is not to use Overwolf with the Call of Duty titles on Windows 11 until the problem has been completely fixed.
+We presume that playing the game normally on Windows 11 won’t cause any issues.